Xuzzie/SIYMAS620_GroupA_Siyabonga-Masenya_JSL02-Surname_JSL02/README.md

 # [JSL02] Submission: Debug the DOM Explained

 What was achieved :
-1 Created Variables  That would be used in the validation process.
+1. Created Variables  That would be used in the validation process.
-2:Used For loops in  Javascript to check if any duplicates could be found.
+2. Used For loops in  Javascript to check if any duplicates could be found.
-3: Created a function that searches for duplicates and blocks their insertion.
+3. Created a function that searches for duplicates and blocks their insertion.
-4: Added an Alert to Highlight to the user an error has occurred.
+4. Added an Alert to Highlight to the user an error has occurred.

 # Below is the Original Brief of the Activity